dapr/dapr/README.md

 Dapr offers built-in state management, reliable messaging (at least once delivery), triggers and bindings through standard HTTP verbs or gRPC interfaces.
 This allows you to write stateless, stateful and actor-like services following the same programming paradigm.
 You can freely choose consistency model, threading model and message delivery patterns.

-Dapr runs natively on Kubernetes, as a standalone binary on your machine, on an IoT device, or as a container than can be injected into any system, in the cloud or on-premises.
+Dapr runs natively on Kubernetes, as a standalone binary on your machine, on an IoT device, or as a container that can be injected into any system, in the cloud or on-premises.

 Dapr uses pluggable state stores and message buses such as Redis as well as gRPC to offer a wide range of communication methods, including direct dapr-to-dapr using gRPC and async Pub-Sub with guaranteed delivery and at-least-once semantics.